theo-armour/2023/snippets/jokes-quotes.md

 2023-05-04

+Like punning, programming is a play on words.

 2023-04-06

 It is contrary to reasoning to say that there is a vacuum or space in which there is absolutely nothing. -- Descartes ~ slashdot

 ## 2023-02-28